 No estimates of fishing mortality rate (F) are available for monks.

 Megrim

-Figure 7 Indices of the biomass and fishing mortality rate of the North Sea and West of Scotland megrim stock from 1985 to 2014.
+Figure 8 Indices of the biomass and fishing mortality rate of the North Sea and West of Scotland megrim stock from 1985 to 2016.
+(ICES Data; see p.
+2.)